 - Do act enthusiastic and energetic

 Below are some tips you can follow as you answer communication-related interview questions.

 Don’t Forget About Non-Verbal Communication

-The easiest way to make sure you articulate well is to practice situational interview questions.
+The easiest way to ensure you articulate well is to practice situational interview questions.
 The more you prepare, the less caught off guard you will be.
-In the end, well prepared answers help keep you on your toes and ready to articulately respond to any question.
+In the end, well-prepared answers help keep you on your toes and ready to articulately respond to any question.